 Unfortunately, you read that right.
 The ninth annual Backpack Index survey released by Huntington Bank showed that school supplies and extracurricular activities for the 2015-2016 school year may have cost as much as $649 for elementary schoolers, $941 for middle schoolers and $1,402 for high schoolers, who saw the highest jump in price at a 9 percent increase compared to the previous year.

 If you have more than one kid, the cost of school supplies can quickly add up (especially if you have high schoolers in the “high cost” bracket).
 There’s no better time to get creative in figuring out how to get supplies on the cheap.
-Here are some of our favorite no-cost school supply resources to bookmark for later:
+Here are some of our favorite no-cost school supply resources to bookmark and pin on Pinterest for later:

 This idea is one shade of brilliant because there is more than likely to be a clothing swap hosted in your local area.
 You can start by searching for Facebook events put on by local youth or parenting groups that allow you to bring your own gently used kids’ clothes to earn you "tickets" in the swap.
 Swap.com is a specialty site that serves the same purpose; with beginning-of-the-year deals on girls’ and boys’ school clothing.

 The Salvation Army has made it their aim in years past to help parents offset the increasing cost of school supplies.
 The Salvation Army hosts a number of distribution events and encourages parents to contact their local chapter for more information on back-to-school assistance.
 The organization is also looking for donations and volunteers for these events.